rabix/rabix/rabix/doc/user_manual.md

 #Rabix

-## Rabix SDK
+## Rabix Tools

-Rabix SDK is tool for easy packaging of bioinformatics tools on [docker](http://docker.com) images.
+Rabix project packs with it a command line tool that eases creation and testing of Common Workflow Bioinformatics tools and packages.

 ### rabix build